spagnuolocarmine/p2ppublishsubscribe/README.md

 - _MessageListener_ a interface for listener of messages received by a peer.
 - _PublishSubscribe_ a interface that defines the Publish/Subscribe communication paradigm.
 - _PublishSubscribeImpl_ an implementation of the _PublishSubscribe_ interface that exploits the TomP2P library.
-- _Example_ an example REPL application of a peer that is able to communicate using publish/subscribe.
+- _Example_ an example REPL application of a peers network able to communicate using the publish/subscribe.

 ## Docker Container